 The Key Tutors project (2015-2017) is an Erasmus + project selected at the call for proposal 2015.
 It offers both a pedagogical tool & training for tutors in the field of Key competences.
 Initiated by the Fédération Familles rurales Pays de Loire together with iriv conseil, it gathers 5 countries: France, Spain, Finland, Lithuania and Poland.

-The iriv is the French partner of the Vintage project (2014-2016), a Key Activity 2 project (Lifelong Learning programme) offering a strategy to enhance VET integrated language learning.
-Initiated by the Foundation ECAP (Switzerland, leader), this project gathers six European countries :Germany (Arbeit und leben Hamburg e.V), France (iriv conseil), Italy (Universita per Stranieri di Perugia & CPIA di Gallarate), Greece (Militos Emerging Technologies & Services) and Norway (European Center for Women and Technology-ECWT).
+The iriv is the French partner of the Vintage project (2014-2016), a Key Activity 2 project (KA2, Lifelong Learning programme) offering an innovative strategy combining VET & Language learning.
+Initiated by the Foundation ECAP (Switzerland, leader), this project gathers six European countries : Switerland (ECAP, leader), Germany (Arbeit und leben Hamburg e.V), France (iriv conseil), Italy (Universita per Stranieri di Perugia & CPIA di Gallarate), Greece (Militos Emerging Technologies & Services) and Norway (European Center for Women and Technology-ECWT).